AlexSacMorane/MY_PFDEM_2G_2D/README.md

 An Allen-Cahn formulation is used coupled with a solute generation and diffusion.
 Hence, the conservation of the mass should be verified as precipitation/dissolution occurs.

 ### DEM
 The goal of the DEM step is to compute a steady-state configuration.
-Grains are assumed as potential blocks.
+Grains are assumed as polygons.
 The shape is computed from an interpolation of the phase variable.

 ## What is next ?
 Some next releases are presented here.